 This post is part of a series on Mastodon and the fediverse.
-We also have a post on what the fediverse is, and why the fediverse will be great—if we don't screw it up, and more are on the way.
+We also have a post on what the fediverse is, why the fediverse will be great—if we don't screw it up, and how to make a Mastadon account.
 You can follow EFF on Mastodon here.

 With so many users migrating to Mastodon as their micro-blogging service of choice, a lot of questions are being raised about the privacy and security of the platform.
 Though in no way comprehensive, we have a few thoughts we’d like to share on the topic.